Atharva1802/Atharva1802/README.md

 # About Me:
-💻 Frontend Developer </n>
+💻 Frontend Developer <br>
-🎨 UX Designer with a passion for creating user-friendly digital experiences.
+🎨 UX Designer with a passion for creating user-friendly digital experiences. <br>
-🔥 Skilled in Javascript and React, HTML/CSS, and proficient in design tools such as Adobe XD, Figma.
-😇 Keen to contribute to open-source projects and collaborate with others.
+🔥 Skilled in Javascript and React, HTML/CSS, and proficient in design tools such as Adobe XD, Figma. <br> 😇 Keen to contribute to open-source projects and collaborate with others. <br>
-🤝 team-oriented approach to every project.
+🤝 team-oriented approach to every project. <br>

 ## 🌐 Socials: